herdiagusthio/my-resume/my-resume.md

 **Nusantara Baskara Jaya**, Jakarta <span class="float-right"> –</span>
 **Backend Web Developer**
 - Developed and maintained multiple web applications for Telkomsel clients using Ruby on Rails, Laravel, and CodeIgniter.
-- Integrated BNI payment gateway for the "I Loop Run 2019" event, successfully processing **[Number]** of transactions over the event period.
+- Integrated BNI payment gateway for the "I Loop Run 2019" event.
-- Engineered and launched a secure login with OTP via email for the Ilmupedia platform, enhancing user account security for over **[Number]** of users.
+- Engineered and launched a secure login with OTP via email for the Ilmupedia platform.

 ## Education